 The production is directed by John Tiffany, also currently represented in the West End and on Broadway by Once, for which he won the 2012 Tony Award for Best Direction of a Musical, and in London by The Pass now playing at the Royal Court's Jerwood Theatre Upstairs (through March 1).
 His Broadway production of The Glass Menagerie closed Feb.
 23. Tiffany has recently been appointed associate director at thee Royal Court, after previously being associate at National Theatre of Scotland.

+The book and film has been adapted for the stage by Jack Thorne, whose plays include Mydidae, When You Cure Me and Bunny.
+The creative team also includes associate director Steven Hoggett and designer Christine Jones, the latter of whom will also design a new cyclorama to take the world of the play into the auditorium itself, adding an immersive dimension to the event.
 Rebecca Benson and Martin Quinn will reprise their roles as Eli and Oskar.
 Other cast members include Graeme Dalling, Angus Miller, Cristian Ortega and Susan Vidler.
 Marla Rubin Productions and Bill Kenwright present a National Theatre of Scotland production in association with the Royal Court Theatre.